priestd09/corda/docs/source/key-concepts-notaries.rst

    * *Notaries prevent "double-spends"*
    * *Notaries may optionally also validate transactions*
-   * *A network can have several notaries, each running a different algorithm*
+   * *A network can have several notaries, each running a different consensus algorithm*

 Notarisation
 ------------
-A *notary* is a service that provides **uniqueness consensus** by attesting that, for a given transaction, it has not signed another transaction consuming any of the same input states.
+A *notary* is a network service that provides **uniqueness consensus** by attesting that, for a given transaction, it has not already signed other transactions that consumes any of the proposed transaction's input states.

 Upon being sent asked to notarise a transaction, a notary will either:

-* Sign the transaction if it has not already signed another transaction consuming any of the same input states
+* Sign the transaction if it has not already signed other transactions consuming any of the proposed transaction's input states
 * Reject the transaction and flag that a double-spend attempt has occurred otherwise

 In doing so, the notary provides the point of finality in the system.
-Until the notary's signature is obtained, parties cannot be sure that an equally valid, but conflicting, transaction will not be regarded the "valid" attempt to spend the input states in question.
-However, after the signature is obtained, the parties know that the transaction's inputs had not already been consumed.
-Hence, notarisation is the point at which we can say finality has occurred.
+Until the notary's signature is obtained, parties cannot be sure that an equally valid, but conflicting, transaction will not be regarded as the "valid" attempt to spend a given input state.
+However, after the notary's signature is obtained, we can be sure that the proposed transaction's input states had not already been consumed by a prior transaction.
+Hence, notarisation is the point of finality in the system.

-Every state has an appointed notary, and a notary will only notarise a transaction if it is the appointed notary for all the input and output states.
+Every state has an appointed notary, and a notary will only notarise a transaction if it is the appointed notary of all the transaction's input states.

 Consensus algorithms
 ^^^^^^^^^^^^^^^^^^^^
-Corda has "pluggable" consensus, allowing notaries to choose the preferred trade-offs between privacy, scalability, legal-system compatibility and algorithmic agility.
+Corda has "pluggable" consensus, allowing notaries to choose a consensus algorithm based on their requirements in terms of privacy, scalability, legal-system compatibility and algorithmic agility.

 In particular, notaries may differ in terms of:

-* **Structure** - a notary may be a single node, a cluster of mutually-trusting nodes, or a cluster of mutually-distrusting nodes
+* **Structure** - a notary may be a single network node, a cluster of mutually-trusting nodes, or a cluster of mutually-distrusting nodes
-* **Uniquness algorithm** - a notary cluster may choose to run a high-speed, high-trust RAFT algorithm, or a low-speed, low-trust BFT algorithm
+* **Consensus algorithm** - a notary service may choose to run a high-speed, high-trust algorithm such as RAFT, a low-speed, low-trust algorithm such as BFT, or any other consensus algorithm it chooses

 Validation
 ^^^^^^^^^^
 A notary service must also decide whether or not to provide **validity consensus** by validating each transaction before committing it.
-This decision involves a trade-off:
+In making this decision, they face the following trade-off:

-* If a transaction **is not** checked for validity, it opens the platform to "denial of state" attacks, where a node knowingly builds an invalid transaction consuming the states of another nodes and sends the transaction to the notary, causing the states to be marked as consumed.
+* If a transaction **is not** checked for validity, it creates the risk of "denial of state" attacks, where a node knowingly builds an invalid transaction consuming some set of existing states and sends it to the notary, causing the states to be marked as consumed

 * If the transaction **is** checked for validity, the notary will need to see the full contents of the transaction and its dependencies.
-This is a privacy leak.
+This leaks potentially private data to the notary

-In both cases, there are attenuating factors.
-For the non-validating model, Corda's controlled data distribution model means that information on unconsumed states is not widely shared.
+There are several further points to keep in mind when evaluating this trade-off.
+In the case of the non-validating model, Corda's controlled data distribution model means that information on unconsumed states is not widely shared.
 Additionally, Corda's permissioned network means that the notary can store to the identity of the party that created the "denial of state" transaction, allowing the attack to be resolved off-ledger.

-For the validating model, the use of anonymous, freshly-generated public keys instead of identities to identify parties in a transaction limit the information the notary sees.
+In the case of the validating model, the use of anonymous, freshly-generated public keys instead of legal identities to identify parties in a transaction limit the information the notary sees.

-The platform is flexible and currently supports both validating and non-validating notary implementations.
-Nodes can select which one to use based on their privacy requirements.

 Multiple notaries
 ^^^^^^^^^^^^^^^^^
 Each Corda network can have multiple notaries, each potentially running a different consensus algorithm.
 This provides several benefits:

-* **Privacy** - we can have both validating and non-validating notaries on the same network, allowing nodes to make a choice based on their specific requirements
+* **Privacy** - we can have both validating and non-validating notary services on the same network, each running a different algorithm.
+This allows nodes to choose the preferred notary on a per-transaction basis
 * **Load balancing** - spreading the transaction load over multiple notaries allows higher transaction throughput for the platform overall
 * **Low latency** - latency can be minimised by choosing a notary physically closer to the transacting parties

 Changing notaries
 ^^^^^^^^^^^^^^^^^
-A notary will only sign a transaction if it is the appointed notary of all the transaction's input states.
-However, there are several cases in which we may want to change a state's appointed notary, including:
+Remember that a notary will only sign a transaction if it is the appointed notary of all of the transaction's input states.
+However, there are cases in which we may need to change a state's appointed notary.
+These include:

-* A single transaction needs to consume states with different appointed notaries
+* When a single transaction needs to consume several states that have different appointed notaries
-* A node would prefer to use a different notary for a given transaction due to privacy or speed concerns
+* When a node would prefer to use a different notary for a given transaction due to privacy or efficiency concerns

-In cases where a transaction involves states controlled by multiple notaries, the states first have to be repointed to the same notary.
-This is achieved using a special type of transaction that takes:
+Before these transactions can be created, the states must first be repointed to all have the same notary.
+This is achieved using a special notary-change transaction that takes:

 * A single input state
 * An output state identical to the input state, except that the appointed notary has been changed

+The input state's appointed notary will sign the transaction if it doesn't constitute a double-spend, at which point a state will enter existence that has all the properties of the old state, but has a different appointed notary.

 Timestamping
 ------------